IRS change of address – 4 ways to change yours

 You must both sign the form and mail it to the appropriate office as noted on the instructions.
 The location varies based on the state you reside.

-As per IRS website:
+As per the IRS website:

-The following replaces the “Where To File” addresses on page 2 of Form 8822 (Rev. October 2015).
+The following replaces the “Where to File” addresses on page 2 of Form 8822 (Rev. October 2015).

 -